 For Version 1, René Poulin of the Health Statistics Division, Statistics Canada suggested splitting the PCCF into unique and non-unique records to avoid "many-to-many" matching, as well as counting in modulo, random sorting and use of pointers to cycle through the duplicate records for the same postal code.
 Edward Ng, then also of the Health Statistics Division, and Ron Cunningham of the Geography Division implemented the routines for distance calculation.
 Laszlo Szabo, then of the Social Survey Methods Division and Geography Division, created the first Weighted Conversion File from the 1991 Census 2B postal codes and PCCF, and later the FSA to EA equivalences from the 1996 Census 2A postal codes.
 Jason Pole, then a University of Waterloo Coop student, and Edward Ng revised a routine for household-weighted matching to the Weighted Conversion File.
-The Small Area and Administrative Division (SAAD) derived the historic DMT field.
-Robert Parenteau, Richard Nadwodny, Nelson Kopustus, Peter Bissett, Brenda Wannell, Cam McEwen, Ingrid Ivanovs, David Graham, Mary-Ellen Maybee, Kaveri Mechanda and Sandra Porter have each provided considerable help with successive versions of the PCCF, for which they have had responsibility within the Geography Division of Statistics Canada.
+The Small Area and Administrative Division derived the historic DMT field.
+Eric Hortop of the Household Survey Methods Division and Saeeda Khan of the Health Analysis Division prepared programming and documentation to simplify the updating process required for producing new versions of the package.
+Robert Parenteau, Richard Nadwodny, Nelson Kopustus, Peter Bissett, Brenda Wannell, Cam McEwen, Ingrid Ivanovs, David Graham, Mary-Ellen Maybee, Kaveri Mechanda, Sandra Porter and Kevin O'Grady have each provided considerable help with successive versions of the PCCF, for which they have had responsibility within the Geography Division of Statistics Canada.
 The current definitions of health regions and health districts (where applicable) were supplied by provincial departments of health, and are subject to change in the future.
 Health Canada (LCDC/PPHB) provided essential support, encouragement and advice for successive upgrades to the PCCF and for various stages of the development and implementation of PCCF+ (Geocodes/PCCF).
 Users in several other divisions of Statistics Canada and elsewhere have provided useful comments and suggestions.
 Thanks to the Data Liberation Initiative (DLI) and encouragement from former Assistant Chief Statistician Michael Wolfson, this software is now freely available for eligible university teaching and research purposes.
 Thanks also to the Canadian Association of Public Data Users (CAPDU), which has been instrumental in helping DLI users to make effective use of the programs.